ttag-org/ttag/gitbook/localization-with-webpack-and-c-3po.md

 }, 1000);

 ```
-This is simple program that will display current time:
+This is simple program that will display the current time:

 > ![Local image](./assets/webpack-demo-2.jpg)